 Nose surgery, or rhinoplasty, is an operation performed to change the appearance of the nose.
-Rhinoplasty can involve reducing the size of the nose, removing a bony hump, refining the nasal tip, narrowing the nasal bridge, reducing nostril flare, and altering the angle between the nose and upper lip.
-This procedure can also correct previous nasal injuries and nasal birth defects.
+Sometimes referred to as a “nose job,” rhinoplasty can involve reducing the size of the nose, removing a bony hump, refining the nasal tip, narrowing the nasal bridge, reducing nostril flare, and altering the angle between the nose and upper lip.
+This procedure from our board-certified plastic surgeons can also correct previous nasal injuries and nasal birth defects.
 Usually unrelated to appearance, breathing problems can also be addressed during a rhinoplasty.

-Our board-certified plastic surgeons—Dr. Brian Braithwaite and Dr. Lorri Cobbins—are highly experienced in performing rhinoplasty to address both cosmetic and functional concerns.
+Dr. Brian Braithwaite and Dr. Lorri Cobbins are highly experienced in performing rhinoplasty to address both cosmetic and functional concerns.
 By customizing treatment to meet the unique needs and goals of each individual, they can help patients achieve a more desirable, proportionate nasal contour and improved overall facial harmony with natural-looking results.

 - Rhinoplasty Candidates